 - Preparing a will to outline asset distribution and name an executor.

-- Establishing trusts to protect assets, avoid probate, and provide tax benefits.
+- Establishing trusts to protect assets and add privacy.

 - Appointing trusted individuals as executors, trustees, and agents for financial and health care decisions.